Skip to product information

 View full details

-This hedgehog figurine was designed by Lisa Larson in 1979 for Gustavsberg and is limited to 2,200 pieces.
-Lisa Larsson partnered with NK, a long-established department store in Stockholm, to release a series of ceramic sculptures entitled Utrotningshotade Djur (Endangered Animals), one each year, for six years starting in 1975.
-A portion of the sales is donated to WWF (World Wide Fund for Nature).
+This is a hedgehog figurine limited to 2,200 pieces, designed by Lisa Larson for Gustavsberg in 1979.
+Lisa Larson teamed up with NK, a long-established department store in Stockholm, to release a series of ceramic statues entitled Utrotningshotade Djur (Endangered Animals), one per year for six years from 1975.
+A portion of the sales was donated to WWF (World Wide Fund for Nature).

-The series includes designs of a lynx, a golden eagle, a gray seal, a bison, a hedgehog (limited to 2,200 pieces), an otter, and a peregrine falcon.
-All of them are limited to around 2000 pieces, but this hedgehog is one of the most popular in the series.
+The series includes designs of lynx, golden eagle, grey seal, bison, hedgehog (limited to 2,200 pieces), otter, and falcon.
+All are limited to around 2,000 pieces, but the hedgehog is particularly popular within the series.

-Although it has a sharp expression at first glance, it has a rounded softness overall, making it a work that harmonizes tension and relaxation.
-There is a sense of realistic expression, which is rare in Lisa Larson's style.
-Lisa Larson's work is characterized by the fact that she deforms even cats and lions, but she maintains a certain distance from her own style by modeling endangered animals in a way that conveys their true appearance.
-I can tell.
-Even so, the needles on the back are not drawn in a straight line, but are intentionally rounded, which gives a sense of Lisa Larson.
+Although the expression appears sharp at first glance, there is a sense of rounded softness overall, creating a work that harmonizes tension and relaxation.
+It has a rare sense of realistic expression in Lisa Larson's style.
+A distinctive feature of Lisa Larson's work is the way she deforms even cats and lions, but it is clear that she has distanced herself from her own style and created endangered animals to convey their true appearance.
+Even so, the needles on the back are not drawn in straight lines, but rather deliberately made round, which is characteristic of Lisa Larson.

 Gustavsberg